 - If there is no trust there is a strong likelihood collaborative law will not work or will not work well.

-- Collaborative law does not work and should not be employed when there is ongoing family violence or a history of family violence because collaborative law limits access to protective measures available through the court.
-Similarly, if there are threats of family violence you should not participate in collaborative law.
+- Collaborative law does not work and should not be employed when there is ongoing family violence or a history of family violence.

-- If you believe you have unequal bargaining power then collaborative law may not be the best approach for you because you likely cannot obtain a fair result from the divorce without some leverage to gain an equal position at the bargaining table.
-Collaborative law does not provide good opportunity to gain leverage.
+- If you believe you have unequal bargaining power then collaborative law may not be the best approach for you because you likely cannot obtain a fair result from the divorce without leverage.

-Contact Dallas and Fort Worth divorce attorney Adam Kielich
+Contact Dallas and Fort Worth contested divorce attorney

 The first step when considering collaborative law is to speak to a collaborative law attorney.
 You must determine whether a collaborative law divorce in Fort Worth or Dallas is right for your property and custody issues.
 You also must consider whether you and your spouse can work collaboratively in the divorce.